isk-000/INSE6110/README.md

 # SecVote – Secure E-Voting System

 A cryptographically secure electronic voting system prototype built using Python, Flask, and SQLite.
-The system ensures confidentiality, integrity, authenticity, and privacy using industry-standard algorithms like AES-256, RSA, Paillier homomorphic encryption, HMAC-SHA256, and JWT.
+The system ensures confidentiality, integrity, authenticity, and privacy using industry-standard algorithms like AES-256, RSA, HMAC-SHA256, and JWT.

 ---

 ## Features

-- **Confidential Voting**: Votes are encrypted using Paillier and AES-256.
+- **Confidential Voting**: Votes are encrypted using AES-256.
 - **Double Voting Prevention**: Decryption-based validation checks if a voter has already voted.
 - **Digital Signatures**: Each vote is digitally signed using RSA.
 - **Integrity Protection**: Every vote is protected by an HMAC.